 Almond Oil Health Benefits: Too Many To Count!

-Almonds, in their natural form are healthy, delicious and nutritious.
-They are a rich source of Vitamins E, B, D, K, calcium, iron, and magnesium.
-They also contain plenty of manganese, phosphorus, zinc, thiamin, Vitamin B6, folate, choline and potassium.
-That’s a mouthful, but I hope it proves our point – these things are amazing!
+Almonds, in their natural form, are healthy, delicious, and nutritious.
+They are a rich source of vitamins E, B, D, and K, calcium, iron, and magnesium.
+They also contain plenty of manganese, phosphorus, zinc, thiamin, folate, choline, and potassium.
+That sure is a mouthful, but I hope it proves our point – these things are amazing!
 I, for one, am a big almond fan.

-Traditionally, almonds generally occur in the Middle East, North Africa and the Indian Sub-continents.
-It is thought that they were one of, if not the earliest domesticated trees in human agriculture.
+Traditionally, almonds generally occurred in the Middle East, North Africa, and the Indian subcontinent.
+It is thought that almond trees were one of, if not the earliest, domesticated trees in human agriculture.
 Throughout history, almonds have been part of many cultures’ diets for a variety of reasons.
-In ancient Greek culture, they were crushed and used as the base for sweet desserts generally served at weddings.
-In Iranian culture they are used to prepare a special food for babies known as harire badam.
-In Indian culture, they’re used to form the base of cooling summer-time drinks known as sherbet-a-badaam.
+In ancient Greek culture, people crushed them and used them as the base for sweet desserts generally served at weddings.
+Additionally, in Iranian culture, they are used to prepare special food for babies known as harire badam.
+In Indian culture, people use almonds to form the base of cooling summertime drinks known as sherbet-a-badaam.

-Needless to say, almonds have been a part society for a very long time and will be for a lot longer.
+Needless to say, these nuts have been a part of society for a very long time.
+And they will continue to be for a lot longer.
 People have been using almond oil as a natural toothpaste for centuries.
-More recently, scientists have found use for almond oil as a possible biodiesel fuel and even as an effective antidote for ALP (Aluminum Phosphide) poisoning – a common pesticide in many developing countries.
+More recently, scientists have found a use for almond oil as a potential biodiesel fuel.
+They’ve even discovered that it’s an effective antidote for ALP (aluminum phosphide) poisoning which is a common pesticide in many developing countries.
 Who knows what will be next?
 So with all of the wonderful known benefits of almonds and almond oil, almond oil is sticking around.

-What is Almond Oil?
+What Is Almond Oil?

-Almond oil can be made from sweet or bitter almonds – however, it is important for me to stress that you should almost always stay away from bitter almonds.
-Any almonds sold in the US (as per the ‘FDA’ or Food and Drug Administration) are of the ‘sweet’ variety, as these are considered safe to consume.
-Bitter almonds, aside from tasting, well, bitter can also be lethal.
+So, what is almond oil?
+Almond oil comes from sweet and bitter almonds.
+However, it is important for me to stress that you should almost always stay away from bitter almonds.
+Any almonds sold in the US (as per the ‘FDA’ or Food and Drug Administration) are of the ‘sweet’ variety.
+That’s because these are safe to consume.
+Bitter almonds, aside from tasting, well, bitter, can also be lethal.
 Yes, you read that correctly – lethal.

-Almond oil also has a high monounsaturated oleic acid content (32%), which is essentially rich in omega 9 – good for heart health, balanced cholesterol levels, strengthening hair and strengthening your immune system.
+Almond oil also has a high monounsaturated oleic acid content (32%), which is essentially rich in omega 9.
+This fatty acid is good for heart health, balanced cholesterol levels, fortifying hair, and strengthening your immune system.
 Almond oil is also an incredibly helpful ingredient to use when trying to lose weight, as it speeds up your metabolism and can also be used to ease constipation.

-Benefits of Almond Oil For Hair
+Benefits Of Almond Oil For Hair

-The beauty of using almond oil in it’s natural state is that it has no additional side-effects and there is no risk of drying your hair out.
+The beauty of using almond oil in its natural state is that it has no additional side effects and there is no risk of drying your hair out.
 In its natural state, the oil will leave your hair shinier, well-conditioned and soft.
-Almond oil can also be used in conjunction with tea-tree oil as a natural anti-dandruff treatment, leaving your scalp moisturized, clean and smelling great.
+You can also use almond oil in conjunction with tea tree oil as a natural anti-dandruff treatment, leaving your scalp moisturized, clean, and smelling great.

 Can Almond Oil Be Used For Hair Growth?

-Basically, almond oil (in it’s natural form) is a rich source of protein – specifically in terms of Omega 9.
+Basically, almond oil (in its natural form) is a rich source of protein, specifically in terms of omega 9.
 The hypothesis here is that because one’s hair is predominantly made out of protein, the massaging of almond oil into one’s scalp should encourage or stimulate the natural growth process of the hair follicles, thus leading to a fuller head of hair.

-Benefits of Almond Oil For Skin
+Benefits Of Almond Oil For Skin

 Almond oil is also a terrific natural treatment for psoriasis and eczema.
-It can be used as a natural moisturizer that penetrates the skin and locks in moisture, soothing the irritated area and allowing your skin to heal naturally.
+It can be used as a natural moisturizer that penetrates the skin and locks in hydration, soothing irritation and allowing your skin to heal naturally.
 Almond oil is commonly used in physical therapy and aromatherapy as a massage oil.
-By rubbing the oil into your hands and feet it will act as a replacement for cream and the pleasant scent is very calming and can be used to help one de-stress.
+By rubbing the oil into your hands and feet, it will act as a replacement for cream.
+The pleasant scent is very calming and can be used to help one de-stress.

 How To Use Almond Oil For Dark Circles

 Why do we get dark circles under our eyes?
 The reason for this has a lot to do with the fact that the skin in that area is generally a lot thinner than most areas on our faces.
-It tends to lose moisture easily because of this and the blood vessels underneath begin to show.
-This, in addition to vitamin deficiencies, overexposure to sun, lack of sleep or illness lead to those dark circles.
+This means that it tends to lose moisture easily and the blood vessels underneath begin to show.
+This, in addition to vitamin deficiencies, overexposure to sun, lack of sleep, or illness lead to those dark circles.

 - Simply wash your face before going to sleep with warm water and dry gently.

-- After ensuring that the oil is at body temperature (98.6 F) then apply the almond oil in a circular motion to the affected area.
+- After ensuring that the oil is at body temperature (98.6 F), apply the almond oil in a circular motion to the affected area.

 - Leave overnight.